VedAstro/VedAstro/README.md

 The human touch, that once gave knowledge birth, Replaced by algorithms, shaping future's girth.

+# 🛖 Philosophy
+Philosophy is equivalent to the **scaffolding** used when constructing a building.
+You can build without **scaffolding** it is called a **mud hut** not a building.
+Thus philosophy is essential to build a large & complex code structure like **VedAstro**.

+The reason for the existence of **VedAstro** needs to understood and kept in mind during development.
+This is a project born of joy, kept alive by it and as such do not touch the code until your heart is filled with the joy of building beauty with electrons and your fingers can't keep up.

+Then you know your code is right, and has a place for it in this universe.

 # 🙏 Special Thanks
 Built with Software Sponsored by **[JetBrains](https://www.jetbrains.com/)**